ytakefuji/counting-for-entomologists/README.md

 print("%i blobs" % len(cnts))
 cv2.waitKey(0)
 </pre>

 # resizing a picture
 <pre>
 The most important tuning point lies in the size of a picture.
-The following Python program can be used for resizing the picture.
+The following Python program can be used for resizing the picture (p.jpg: 4032x3024). p.jpg was taken by a smartphone. resize.py is to generate the resized p.png file.
-$ python resize.py xxx.png
+$ python resize.py p.jpg
 </pre>

 # Canny coeff
 <pre>
 You should change Canny coefficient instead of "75". outline = cv2.Canny(blurred, 0, 75*coeff)
 </pre>